-In September of 2018 Texas homeless Network to work with project partner AWS on developing a plan for a homeless data sharing Network proof-of-concept.
-Texas homeless Network communicated with three CoCs About participation, the Texas Balance of State CoC (TX BoS CoC), Houston, Harris, Montgomery, and Fort Bend County CoC, and the San Antonio, Bexar County CoC about joining.
-During the winter of 2018 THN and its three Continuum of Care Partners collaborated on the development of a data-sharing and use agreement for participation in the proof of concept.
-The participating CoCs planned to upload anonymized data collected between June 1, 2016 and May 31, 2018 to a central data warehouse for aggregation and de-duplication.
-If successful, the proof of concept, may lead to the implementation of a Texas Homeless Data Sharing Network pilot project.
+Building upon the work in late 2018, Texas Homeless Network worked with project partner Amazon Web Services (AWS) on developing a plan for a homeless data sharing network proof-of-concept.
+Texas Homeless Network partnered with two CoCs on the project: the Texas Balance of State CoC (TX BoS CoC), and Houston, Harris, Montgomery, and Fort Bend County CoC.
+The participating CoCs signed data sharing agreements and uploaded anonymized data that had been collected in HMIS between June 1, 2016 and May 31, 2018 to a central data warehouse for aggregation and de-duplication.
+The POC proved successful so THN and interested CoCs began planning the implementation of a Texas Homeless Data Sharing Network pilot project.